smichard/CNA_tutorial/README.md

 | Minio S3-target  | [192.168.58.6](http://192.168.58.6:9000) | 9000  |
 | GitLab        | [192.168.58.7](http://192.168.58.7:30080) | 30080 |
 | Concourse | [192.168.58.8](http://192.168.58.8:8080) | 8080  |

+This environment is for demo purposes only, under no circumstances should this environment be used productively.

 <a href="http://192.168.58.7:30080"><img src = "https://github.com/smichard/CNA_tutorial/blob/master/tutorial_assets/intro_gitlab.JPG" width = "400" align="left"></a>
 [GitLab](http://192.168.58.7:30080)